sirfz/tesserocr/README.md

 # tesserocr
 A simple wrapper around the `tesseract-ocr` API for extracting OCR text from images.

-`tesserocr` is optimized for speed and allows concurrent execution using `threading` by releasing the GIL while processing an image.
+`tesserocr` is optimized for speed and allows real concurrent execution when used with `threading` by releasing the GIL while processing an image.

 Requirements
 ------------
 Requires libtesseract and libleptonica.

-On Debian/ubuntu:
+On Debian/Ubuntu:

 `apt-get install tesseract-ocr libtesseract-dev libleptonica-dev`